Pittsburgh Panthers men's soccer: History

 In 1961, the soccer program received funding to provide its first scholarships, and in 1962, Pitt earned its first bid to the NCAA soccer championship tournament, where it lost to Maryland, 3–4.
-Pitt again qualified for the NCAA soccer tournament championship in 1965, but lost 0–2 on a late goal to East Stoudsburg in game played in muddy conditions at Pitt Stadium.
+Pitt again qualified for the NCAA soccer tournament championship in 1965, but lost 0–2 on a late goal to East Stroudsburg in game played in muddy conditions at Pitt Stadium.
 Beginning in 1970, Pitt began play in the Western Pennsylvania Collegiate Soccer Conference (also known as the West Penn Intercollegiate Soccer Conference, or WPISC), a conference that Leo Bemis helped to found and in which he would eventually lead Pitt to a conference championship in 1981.
 When Pitt Stadium had artificial turf installed in 1970 and flood lighting installed in 1973, the soccer team began regularly playing its home games in the stadium, which remained its home through the 1990s.

 After a 30-year tenure as head coach, Bemis was succeeded in 1984 by Joe Luxbacher, a former standout player and captain for the program who also served as an assistant under Bemis.
 Pitt moved from the West Penn conference to the Big East Conference for the 1985 season.
 In that first season in the Big East, Pitt finished atop the Big East South Division with an undefeated 4–0 record and appeared in the 1985 Big East Tournament where they lost their first game eventual Big East tournament champion Syracuse.
 Pitt followed that with a second place in the South Division in 1986.
 Pitt would also finish second in the regular season conference standings in 1992 and 1995, years when the Big East was not broken into divisions, with Luxbacher winning Big East Coach of the Year in each of those seasons.
 While a member of the Big East, Pitt would advance to the Big East soccer tournament six times, including in 1995, when an injury riddled team set a program record for number of wins, including victories over 11th-ranked St. John's and fourth-ranked Rutgers.
 The 1995 team lost in the Big East tournament championship game to St. John's, but finished the season ranked 22nd in the nation in the final Coaches' Poll.